bitcoindevkit/bitcoindevkit.org/docs/tutorials/exploring_bdk_rn.md

 To make this quick you can download the styles and images used in the tutorial from the repository.
 The image assets, `Button.tsx` and `styles.js` can be take from https://github.com/LtbLightning/AwesomeBitcoinApp/tree/master/src and moved the folders as shown.
 Alternatively you can write your own styles and use your own images if you intend to style the app in a different way.

-Lets create a `home.js` file under screens, this will be where we will be adding most of our code.
+ create a `home.js` file under screens, this will be where we will be adding most of our code.

 Once done the file structure should look like Figure 3.